tangshuang/react-tyshemo/README.md

 export default makeLocal(define)(MyComponent)
 ```

-**makeLocal(define: Function): Function**

-`makeLocal` is used to create a wrapper for local state injection.
+`makeLocal` is used to create a wrapper function (like `connect` does) for local state injection.
 Some times, you do not need to register state to global, you just want to make it work for local component, then you should use `makeLocal`.

-It receive a `define` function which return the state `def`.
+- define: function, It receive a `define` function which return the state `def`.

-Notice that, hooks are run not like `make`, because all things come after component initialized.
-So, the best practice is only use hooks from `onInit` to `onUmount`.

 The `name` of return `def` makes sense.
 When you give a `name` property, the state will patch to props with namespace, if not, the state will patch to props with properties.